Modular Hourglass Port, The Ideal Speaker Vent

 Size System & Prices

-Our modular Hourglass operates with tube tuning frequency equivalences to facilitate choice with port simulation software (VituixCAD).
+Our Hourglass operates with tube tuning frequency equivalences to facilitate choice with port simulation software (VituixCAD).

 -